kercheval/GradleCMPlugin/README.md

-#Gradle Build Plugin
+#Gradle Configuration Management Build Support Plugin

-This plugin supports gradle build information and environment settings.

-## Summary
+## Project Summary

 This project is a set of plugins intended to support standard configuration management practices that are not necessarily well